 Who requires Good Laboratory Practice accreditation by the Standards Council of Canada?

-Good Laboratory Practice accreditation by the Standards Council of Canada is required for organizations conducting non-clinical health and environmental safety studies on products such as pharmaceuticals, pesticides, industrial chemicals, and medical devices.
+GLP accreditation by the Standards Council of Canada is required for organizations conducting non-clinical health and environmental safety studies on products such as pharmaceuticals, pesticides, industrial chemicals, and medical devices.
 The accreditation ensures that the studies are conducted in compliance with the OECD principles of GLP, which covers a wide range of activities, including study design, conduct, monitoring, analysis, data collection, reporting, and archiving of study data and reports.

 Is Standards Council of Canada (SCC) accreditation required for laboratory bioanalysis in clinical research?

 While Good Laboratory Practice (GLP) specifically pertains to non-clinical studies, clients in clinical research still value GLP accreditation as a demonstration of a laboratory’s commitment to quality and compliance with established standards.
 Clients view GLP accreditation as an indicator of the laboratory’s ability to generate reliable and accurate data, which is also essential for the success of clinical studies.

 What about EMA, Anvisa and WHO, why is Standards Council of Canada accreditation of value to them?